Devilspsychiccoder/AWS-EKS-Three-tier-Application-Deployment-/README.md

 - Submit a Pull Request with a detailed description of your changes.

 ## Support
-For any queries or issues, please open an issue in the repository or DM me on Linkdln
+For any queries or issues, please open an issue in the repository or DM me on linkedin

 ## This is how the complete Multi-Cluster will be setup in 15 Mins using eksctl utility tool